pywbem/pywbemtools/docs/pywbemclicmdshelp.rst

       Save the current connection to a new WBEM connection definition.

-      Saves the current connection as a connection definition in the connections file.
-The NAME argument (the name of the connection) is required.
-If a connection with that name already exists, it will be overwritten with the current connection definition.
+      Save the current connection to the connections file as a connection definition named NAME.
+The NAME argument is required.
+If a connection definition with that name already exists, it is overwritten without warning.

-      In the interactive mode, general options preceeding the connection command that change the connection definition will be applied before the connection is saved.
+      In the interactive mode, general options that are connection related are applied to the current connection before it is saved.

       Examples: